MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 - Compatibility with all four of the popular Game Boy battery management ICs - MM1026, MM1134, BA6129, and BA6735 (though you may have to add a few extra parts)
 - The option to add battery backup to the cartridge *without* the need of the original battery management ICs - perfect for MBC1 donors that didn't have batteries in them
 - Lower battery consumption compared to some of the original cartridges
-- Fully compatible with the GBxCart RW so you can transfer games and save files to and from the board
+- Fully compatible with the <a href="https://www.gbxcart.com/">GBxCart RW</a> so you can transfer games and save files to and from the board

 [image of board scan]
 [image of assembled board]